microsoft/coyote/docs/_learn/tools/testing.md

 public static void Execute(IActorRuntime runtime)
 {
   runtime.RegisterMonitor(typeof(SomeMonitor));
-  runtime.CreateStateMachine(typeof(SomeMachine));
+  runtime.CreateActor(typeof(SomeMachine));
 }
 ```

 This method acts as the entry point to each testing iteration.
 Note that the `coyote` tester will
 internally create a special machine, which invokes the test method and executes it.
 This allows us to
-capture and report any errors that occur outside the scope of a user machine (e.g. before the very
+capture and report any errors that occur outside the scope of an actor (e.g. before the very
-first machine is created).
+first actor is created).

 Note that similar to unit-testing, static state should be appropriately reset before each test
 iteration because the iterations run in shared memory.
 However,